Parameters

 Within FSDLP, each message element describes exactly what kind of value is expected, and then an object with the unit and value together is provided in the uplink or downlink.
 For example, to convey an altitude of 25,000 feet, either of the two parameter objects can be used:

-{"type": "alt-ft", "alt": 25000}{"type": "alt-fl", "alt": 250}For each message element, all parameters must be provided.
+{"type": "alt-ft", "value": 25000}{"type": "alt-fl", "value": 250}For each message element, all parameters must be provided.

 The following table summarizes all of the different parameter types: